Log governance — stop it at the source

-CerbiStream is a NuGet-based .NET runtime SDK that governs log events before they reach any downstream sink.
+CerbiStream is a runtime SDK that governs log events before they reach any downstream sink.
 CerbiShield is the tenant-hosted control plane for rules, visibility, and audit.

 • One-line setup